alyyousef/algo-viz/README.md

 </div>

 AlgoViz is a single-page application that wraps a 437-page DSA knowledge base inside a Windows 96-style desktop experience.
-Every topic — from primitive types to bioinformatics — lives as a lazily loaded route behind a folder window, navigable from a taskbar-driven Start menu or a full-text search panel.
+Every topic, from primitive types to bioinformatics, lives as a lazily loaded route behind a folder window, navigable from a taskbar-driven Start menu or a full-text search panel.

 ## Motivation

 Learning DSA is hard enough without fighting a bloated interface.
 Most references are either dry textbook PDFs, scattered Stack Overflow threads, or LeetCode editorials that assume you already know the answer.
 Nothing ties the full landscape together in one place with consistent depth.

-AlgoViz is built to fix that — a single destination where every data structure, algorithm, paradigm, and applied domain is covered with the same structure and the same level of care, wrapped in an interface that's actually enjoyable to explore.
+AlgoViz is built to fix that: a single destination where every data structure, algorithm, paradigm, and applied domain is covered with the same structure and the same level of care, wrapped in an interface that's actually enjoyable to explore.

 - Covers everything from Big O fundamentals to bioinformatics and blockchain in one repo
 - Every page follows the same structure: big picture, core concepts, examples, glossary
-- Navigation mirrors a real filesystem — browse by folder or search across all 437 topics instantly
+- Navigation mirrors a real filesystem: browse by folder or search across all 437 topics instantly
 - Retro Win96 aesthetic makes it feel like an app, not a wall of markdown

 ## What's Inside